I tend to use the same few crochet hooks over and over but my favorite crochet hook has shifted over time. Some things have stayed the same, though.

 This post is part of the 52 Week Crochet Blogging Challenge hosted by Julie of Red Berry Crochet.

 Every weekend I post a Link Love roundup of the best crochet information and patterns from around the web.
 I’ve been looking through this year’s posts so far and decided it would be a good idea to aggregate some of the patterns into themes to make them easier to find.
-Today I’ve got a collection of the best crochet blanket patterns from around the web so far this year.
-Some, but not all, of these are free crochet blanket patterns.
+Today I’ve got a collection of the best crochet accessories patterns so far in 2014.

 [click to continue…]

 Yarnbombing Los Angeles is collecting donations for another collaborative crochet art project.
 I’m planning to participate.
 Will you?!